mohamedzeina/jsnote-zeina/README.md

 ## Description
-JSNote is an application made with React and Typescript.
-It is a code editing application used for testing and showcasing user-created HTML, CSS and JavaScript code snippets like CodePen and CodeSandBox.
+JSNote-Zeina is an application made with React and Typescript.
+It is an interactive coding environment.
+You can write Javascript, see it executed, and write coprehensive documentation using markdown.

 The application allows the user to:
 1) Create code cells and JavaScript code using a Monaco Editor